tomas-fryza/vhdl-course/Labs/04-adder/README.md

 ## Experiments on your own

-1. Add one control signal `opperation` and create a combined 3-bit adder/subtractor model.
+1. Add one control signal `opperation` and create a combined 3-bit adder/subtractor.
 Let the circuit works as an adder if `opperation = 0` and as a subtracter if `opperation = 1`.
 Use the two's complement to create the opposite number.

 2. Complete your `README.md` file with notes and screenshots from simulatin and implementation.